GyazSquare/GSFileTypeMappings/README.md

 ==================
 [![Build Status](https://travis-ci.org/GyazSquare/GSFileTypeMappings.svg?branch=master)](https://travis-ci.org/GyazSquare/GSFileTypeMappings)

+**Important:** This library is deprecated, it is recommended you look at [GSLFileTypeMappings](https://github.com/GyazSquare/GSLFileTypeMappings).

 GSFileTypeMappings is a simple Objective-C library for iOS, OS X, watchOS and tvOS, which converts between a filename extension and a MIME type.

 ## Requirements